“Achieving true sobriety goes beyond abstinence. It’s also about healing your soul, apologizing for damage you did others, and seeking forgiveness.”

 - I admit when I’m wrong –This is probably my biggest challenge.
 I’m still stubborn, so it is hard for me to ever admit when I am at fault.
 However, I have found that when I take responsibility, I learn how to avoid making the same mistakes again and again.

-- I try to make up for any harm I’ve caused –I do this on a daily basis, because it is part of admitting when I’m wrong.
+- I try to make up for any harm I’ve caused –I do this on a daily basis because it is part of admitting when I’m wrong.
 But I also have years of reparations to make for everything that I did when I was feeding my addictions.

 I have hurt and let down so very many people, and in some cases, I will never be able to make amends for what I have done.
 The important part, however, is that I try.
 Whenever I honestly try to balance the scales, I free myself from having to carry around unproductive guilt and shame.

 - I make an attempt to give back –When I can, I try to serve others, particularly other addicts and alcoholics.
-At 12-step meetings, I have passed out literature, made coffee, and cleaned up afterwards.
+At 12-step meetings, I have passed out literature, made coffee, and cleaned up afterward.
 When I encounter another person in my life who is fighting their own battle with substance abuse, I discreetly and without judgment let them know that there is a better way that worked for me.

 - I avoid my “triggers” –This is especially key when recovery is new and sobriety is fragile.
 I had to learn how to stay away from the people, places, and things that I associated with my old, actively-addicted life.
-In some cases, it meant dropping so-called “friends” who were in actuality, my drinking and drug buddies.
+In some cases, it meant dropping so-called “friends” who were in actuality, my drinking, and drug buddies.
 In a practical sense, it means staying away from places and activities where alcohol is a primary focus.

 - I go to meetings –Unfortunately, I can’t attend 12-step fellowship meetings on a daily basis, but I do go regularly, and I make a special point to go whenever I feel tempted or have had a particularly bad day.
 For me, it is a safe place that gives me the strength and inspiration I need to make it through another day.
 I am never lonely when I am with others in recovery.